 A Revolution of Her Own!™

-As a self-educated woman, Deborah was the only schoolmarm in Middleborough, Massachusetts.
 After ten years working as a farm hand, Deborah was strong and possessed the physical capabilities of her male counterparts.
-And then, on May 23, in the final years of the Revolutionary War, Deborah bound her chest, tied back her hair, and, wearing male attire, enlisted in the Fourth Massachusetts Regiment of the Continental Army, under the alias "Robert Shurtlieff."
+As a self-educated woman, Deborah was the only female school teacher in Middleborough, Massachusetts.
+Then, on May 23, in the final years of the American Revolutionary War, Deborah bound her chest, tied back her hair, and, wearing male attire, enlisted in the Massachusetts 4th Regiment of the Continental Army, using the alias "Robert Shurtleff."
+Experience Deborah's arduous upbringing; nearly one and a half years of combat; and success as the first American, female, professional soldier through interactive stories and authentic 18th Century attire.
+Deborah's passion takes you back in time!

-Official selection of the United Solo Theatre Festival, Theatre Row, 42nd Street, NYC.
 Suitable for all ages.
 Contains simulated violence.
 Viewer discretion is advised.

 Vincent Morreale Photo